willfaught/paige/README.md

 - Bootstrap Icons 1.10.3
 - KaTeX 0.16.4

-The files are checked into in the repository.

 Bootstrap JS and SCSS files can be loaded manually at `paige/bootstrap`, e.g. `paige/bootstrap/alert.js` and `paige/bootstrap/_alert.scss`.